Exploring Konark Sun Temple

 The Origin

 Our guide explains that the name ‘Konark’ is a combination of the Sanskrit words ‘Kona’ meaning ‘corner’ and ‘Ark’ meaning ‘sun’.
 The temple was built on the banks of the Chandrabhaga River, which merged into the Bay of Bengal.
 The river has changed its route, so we no longer see the sea near the temple.
-Konark Temple was called ‘Black Pagoda’ by European sailors since it looked like a tiered structure in black.
-The Jagannath Temple in Puri was called the ‘White Pagoda’.
+European sailors called Konark Temple as ‘Black Pagoda’ since it looked like a tiered structure in black.
+They referred to The Jagannath Temple in Puri as the ‘White Pagoda’.
 They were both landmarks for voyagers in the Bay of Bengal.

 Original Structure vs Now